German yields waver as investors balance Saudi scare with oil surge

 Saudi Arabia and Gulf region allies launched military operations in Yemen on Thursday, officials said, to counter Iran-allied forces besieging the southern city of Aden where the U.S.-backed Yemeni president had taken refuge.

-Yemen's slide towards civil war has made it a crucial front in mostly Sunni Saudi Arabia's rivalry with Shi'ite Iran, and stoked fears that Middle East fighting may be spreading out of control.
+Yemen's slide towards civil war has made it a crucial front in mostly Sunni Saudi Arabia's rivalry with Shi'ite Iran, and stoked fears that Middle East fighting was spreading out of control.

-Investors headed for German bonds, the euro zone's top-rated debt, while news of the conflict also sent the price of oil surging 6 percent.
+Global investors headed for German bonds, the euro zone's top-rated debt, while news of the conflict also sent the price of oil surging up 6 percent.

 "The impact of Saudi Arabia's air strikes in Yemen is complex," said Mizuho strategist Peter Chatwell.

-German 10-year yields dipped about one basis point to 0.22 percent, heading back towards record lows of 0.165 percent.
-All other euro zone yields were flat or 1-2 basis points lower.
+German 10-year yields opened a touch lower on Thursday at 0.22 percent, heading back towards record lows of 0.165 percent.
+All other euro zone yields were flat or 1-2 basis points higher.

 Analysts said the sharp rise in oil prices, closely watched by central banks to gauge inflation expectations, was preventing yields on top-rated debt from falling further as investors cut exposure to risky assets.

+Yields on other so called safe haven bonds in the U.S. and Japan were broadly unchanged while global stock markets fell.

-One-year forward inflation rates in the euro zone were up 6 bps to 0.37 percent, having hit a two-week high of 0.39 percent in early trading.
+One-year forward inflation rates in the euro zone were up 6 basis points to 0.37 percent, having hit a two-week high of 0.39 percent in early trading.

 The euro zone will report preliminary flash inflation data next week, which Commerzbank strategists said on Thursday should bolster expectations it is fending off a deflationary spiral.